Eighteenth-Century Worlds: research monograph series

 Eighteenth-Century Worlds Research Monograph Series (in conjunction with Liverpool University Press)

-LUP’s Eighteenth-Century Worlds research monograph series promotes innovative new research in the political, social, economic, intellectual and cultural life of the ‘long’ eighteenth century (c.1650-c.1850), from a variety of historical, theoretical and critical perspectives.
+LUP’s Eighteenth-Century Worlds book series promotes innovative new research in the political, social, economic, intellectual and cultural life of the ‘long’ eighteenth century (c.1650-c.1850), from a variety of historical, theoretical and critical perspectives.
 Monographs published in the series will usually adopt international, comparative and/or interdisciplinary approaches to the global eighteenth century, in volumes that make the results of specialist research accessible to an informed, but not discipline-specific audience.

 More information about Eighteenth-Century Worlds publications: